TryGhost/slimer/README.md

 # Slimer

-A lerna mono-repository of tools for working on Ghost and in the surrounding ecosystem.
+A suite of tools for working on Ghost and in the surrounding ecosystem.

-It mainly provides a CLI tool for quickly starting new projects.
+It (will soon) provide a CLI tool for quickly starting new projects.

 Slimer is capable of creating 4 different types of project:

 - **Pkg:**    create a package inside a mono repo
 - **Mono:**   start a new mono repo with lerna, just like the `slimer` repo
 - **Module:** a simple standalone node module